jshint/jshint/README.markdown

 Development
 -----------

+JSHint was forked from the JSLint, edition 2010-12-16.
 We don't have a stable version of JSHint yet.
 Stay tuned!

 Tests